 Assisted Voluntary Return and Reintegration (AVRR) is an indispensable part of a comprehensive approach to migration management aiming at orderly and humane return and reintegration of migrants who are unable or unwilling to remain in the host countries and thus wish to voluntarily return to their countries of origin.

-The International Organization for Migration (IOM), the Office in Romania, in partnership with the Refugee Jesuit Service (JRS), implements the Support program for voluntary humanitarian repatriation and reintegration (AVRR), funded under the National Program – Asylum, Migration and Integration Fund, AMIF/17.01.02 through the General Inspectorate for Immigration (IGI) with the funding of the European Commission.
+IOM Romania, in partnership with the Jesuit Refugee Service (JRS), implements the programme for Assisted Voluntary Return and Reintegration, funded under the National Programme – Asylum, Migration and Integration Fund, through the Romanian General Inspectorate for Immigration (IGI) with the funding of the European Commission.

 The program is addressed to:

-- Persons who have to leave the national territory following an administrative decision of the authorities or in respect of which there are conditions for such a decision to be taken;
+Persons who must leave the national territory following an administrative decision of the authorities or in respect of which there are conditions for such a decision to be taken;

-- For a person to be eligible for reintegration assistance, there is a need for an IOM mission / office in his / her country of destination.
+- For a person to be eligible for reintegration assistance, there is a need for an IOM mission / office in their country of destination.

-- Organizing guidance / monitoring missions in the destination countries where migrants who received reintegration assistance were returned;
+- Organising guidance / monitoring missions in the destination countries where migrants who received reintegration assistance were returned.

-- Information activities on the assisted voluntary return program in Romania.
+- Information activities on the assisted voluntary return programme in Romania.